The LGBTQ+ Community’s Guide to Engineering

 In NOGLSTP’s article entitled “Career Opportunities for LGBT STEM Grads: Brighter Than Ever,” they championed one measure of how LGBTQ+-inclusive a company is: the Human Rights Campaign (HRC) Corporate Equality Index (CEI).
 To achieve the maximum 100 percent CEI rating, companies must have the following:

-Interestingly, only one engineering firm achieved a perfect 100 percent CEI: Jacobs Engineering Group Inc. That said, other companies in related industries which employ engineers also received perfect scores.
-Here is a look at four companies that employ engineers and have a 100 percent CEI rating from the HRC (2021):
+Interestingly, only one engineering firm achieved a perfect 100 percent CEI: Jacobs Engineering Group Inc. That said, other companies in related industries that employ engineers also received perfect scores.
+Here is a look at four companies that employ engineers and have a 100 percent CEI rating from the HRC (2025):

 Its website states: “Diversity is at the heart of all we do at Raytheon.
 We embrace diversity and diverse opinions; we treat people with dignity and respect to support our inclusive culture.
 This allows us to retain and attract the world-class talent and supplier base we need to develop the innovative solutions our global customers depend on.
 We view our diversity as a competitive advantage as a key enabler of our growth.”
 Overall, as the first company in its industry to receive a perfect CEI, Raytheon has a long-established track record of recruiting, retaining, and promoting its LGBTQ+ engineers.